smallhadroncollider/taskell/roadmap.md

 ## In Progress

 - One bad config line stops all config from working - needs to merge with defaultConfig
+- Display a warning if any line of the file could not be parsed - otherwise could lead to data loss

 ## Done